isomerpages/moe-northoakspri/_programmes/Character Development/Character & Citizenship Education.md

 </p>
 <p>We also believe in the continuous development of our tier 2 and 3 student
 leaders.
-Workshops and on-the-job training are organised to enhance the students' capacity to influence the others to upload H.E.A.R.T. values and practise the 7 habits of TLiM in school.
+Workshops and on-the-job training are organised to enhance the students' capacity to influence the others to upload H.E.A.R<sup>2</sup>.T. values and practise the 7 habits of TLiM in school.
 <br>
 <br>
 </p>